Ask Slashdot: How Do You Make Novice Programmers More Professional?

 With the extreme constraints of the topic, I think a good topic would be proving code is correct.
 Talk about logical proof, and how it can often be very hard, and how to write software to verify that the code does not fail with normal input.
 And then, how to verify correct behavior against abnormal input.
 If coders would write software to attack their own code, I think they will benefit grea

-What worked for me (Score:3)
+What worked for me (Score:2, Insightful)

 Quickly learned how to write good code that I could understand a year after release.